mbridak/not1mm/README.md

 ## Sending CW

 Other than sending CW by hand, you can also send predefined CW text messages by pressing F1 - F12.
 See next section on Editing macro keys.

-If you need to send something freeform, you can press CTRL-SHIFT-K, this will expose an entry field at the bottom of the window which you can type directly into.
+If you need to send something freeform, you can press `CTRL-SHIFT-K`, this will expose an entry field at the bottom of the window which you can type directly into.
 When you're done you can either press CTRL-SHIFT-K again, or press the Enter Key to close the field.

 ## Editing macro keys

 To edit the macros, choose `File` > `Edit Macros`.
 This will open your systems registered text editor with current macros loaded.
 When your done just save the file and close the editor.
-The file loaded to edit, CW, SSB or RTTY, will be determined by your current operating mode.
+The file loaded to edit, CW, SSB or RTTY, will be determined by your current operating mode and contest.
+Each contest gets it's own copy of the macros.

 After editing and saving the macro file.
 You can force the logger to reload the macro file by toggeling between `Run` and `S&P` states.